How I got a Global Talent UK visa: a comprehensive guide and my experience

 The first letter must be from a UK organisation.
 The second letter can be from any international organisation.
 The third letter can be from either an organisation or an individual who is also a well-respected expert in your field.

-All letters should include the company logo, full legal address, date, signature, and brief company information or biography of the author so that it is clear who exactly is recommending you.
-Only senior executives of companies may sign letters.
+Each letter should contain the company’s logo, full legal address, date, signature, and a brief company profile or author’s biography to ensure clear identification.
+Only senior executives may sign these letters.

 10 supporting evidence of your professional activities.
-These documents, in turn, should be in at least two of the three categories:
+These should fall into at least two of the following categories:

-• Media recognition: independent reviews, critiques and evaluations of your work in the form of articles on websites or magazines.
-Interviews are possible but not desirable.
+• Media recognition: independent reviews, critiques, or evaluations of your work via articles on websites or magazines.
+While interviews are acceptable, they are less desirable.

-• International awards: any prizes, or even prize nominations, that showcase the quality of your work.
+• International awards: any awards or nominations that highlight your work’s quality.

 There should be at least two media coverage.
-Otherwise, it is up to you to decide on the proportion of these documents, as long as they do not exceed ten in total.
+Other than that, it is up to you to decide on the proportion of these documents, as long as they do not exceed ten in total.
 For example, you could have three media recognitions, five awards and two appearances.
 Or whatever else you like.

-There should only be one point per document: one performance or one article, for example.
+Each document should focus on one event or article and not exceed two A4 pages.
 Roughly speaking, you cannot name a document “All my performances abroad” and fit all your tours into it.
-Each document should be no more than two A4 pages long.

 • All evidence must be no more than five years old.
 Showing an award you received six years ago, unfortunately, is not possible.